eyesulu/DENKOVY_RELAY/README.md

 Command-Line Arguments
 - --logdir (optional): Path to the directory where log files will be stored.
 Default is ./logs/.
 - --inifile (optional): Path to the configuration file.
 Default is ./denkovy.ini.
-- --state (optional): Show the current state of the relay.
+- --state (optional): Set the relay to be ON/OFF.
-- --read (optional): Control the relay (0 for OFF, 1 for ON).
+- --read (optional): Show the current state of the relay.

 Examples: